vatlab/vat-docs/content/Applications/Association/single_gene/VT test.md

 The variable thresholds method (VT, Price et al 2010) tests for association between phenotypic values (case control or quantitative traits) with individuals' genotype "score" subject to a variable MAF threshold.
 It assumes that there exists a fixed yet unknown MAF threshold on a given genetic region which is related to the cutoff for the causality of variants on that loci.
 In testing the association for the genetic region, for each possible MAF threshold a genotype score is computed based on given collapsing theme, and is tested for association between the phenotype of interest; the final MAF threshold is chosen such that the association signal is strongest.
 Permutation procedure has to be used to control for type I error due to multiple testing.

 The VT strategy creates a very flexible framework that can be applied to many association tests, including the use of external information such as weight theme by annotation scores, as the VT paper suggested.
 The `VTtest` method implements the test for case control phenotype using the CMC coding theme and Fisher's exact test, in addition to the original VT statistic.
-Permutation procedure is optimized due to the use of Fisher's exact test: the minimum {$p$} value resulted from Fisher's exact test on the original dataset have to exceed the expected significance level in order to enter the permutation test procedure; otherwise it will be reported as it is.
+Permutation procedure is optimized due to the use of Fisher's exact test: the minimum <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=default"></script> \\(p\\) value resulted from Fisher's exact test on the original dataset have to exceed the expected significance level in order to enter the permutation test procedure; otherwise it will be reported as it is.
 This trick reduces the computation time the original VT test would require.

 Please refer to `VariableThresholdsBt` and `VariableThresholdsQt` for more versatile versions of VT method, which tests for both case control and quantitative traits, with/without presence of phenotype co-variates, and is capable of incorporating functional information.